 The University of Maryland partnered with edX to equip individuals with the knowledge and skills needed to apply Agile and Scrum for better work efficiency.
 This course educates learners about the effectiveness of the Agile method and why it’s being widely used across different industries.
 It also provides best practices for managing a high-performing Scrum team and tips for avoiding common pitfalls over time.
 You can audit this track for free but you’ll only have around 1 month to access and complete the course.

 Created by edXExplore the course

 Scrum.org’s Scrum training course teaches learners a new way of working that brings value and satisfaction to both Scrum teams and their clients.
 It’s ideal for employees already using Scrum but need a refresher or for those who are just about to join a team practicing this framework.
-It educates learners about the fundamentals of Scrum and the importance of developing an Agile mindset to deliver excellent work outcomes.
+It educates learners about the fundamentals of Scrum and the importance of developing an Agile mindset to deliver incremental changes and excellent work outcomes.
 Here, learners will also understand how to be a supportive Scrum team member or be an effective Scrum master to lead the team.
 This course includes hands-on activities where learners will be able to experience how Scrum works through proven practices.
 After completing the course, learners can earn an industry-recognized certificate after passing the assessment.